Engineering-Research-and-Development/true-connector-execution_core_container/doc/TRANSPORTCERTSSHA256.md

 ## Prerequisite

-For extended token validation is that **public keys from connector itself and other connectors MUST be loaded into truststore.** Reason for this is that TRUE Connector will, during startup:
+For extended token validation **public keys from connector itself and other connectors MUST be loaded into truststore.** Reason for this is that TRUE Connector will, during startup:
  - load all certificates from truststore
  - generate hash from certificate, using *MessageDigest* class.
  - use certificate's SubjectAlternativeName and populate map with SAN and hash.
 This map will later be used to perform extended jwToken validation.

 From our example, TLS certificate should be for DNS domain with name *ecc-consumer*, and when hash is calculated from certificate, it should be a3cd813e1510ca64a9da\**\**.
 Those 2 values will be put in map, like key-pair (ecc-consumer, a3cd813e1510ca64a9da\**\**), that will be used in verify token phase.

-**NOTE:** Same certificate should be loaded into DAPS.

 ### Setup and configure ECC and DAPS for extended token validation from scratch